justindav1s/openshift-ansible-on-openstack/README.md

 https://github.com/justindav1s/openshift-ansible-on-openstack/blob/master/ansible/roles/setup_ocp_install_host/files/hosts

-## Ansible run list.
+## Installation Process

-There are a bunch of scripts in the bin directory, they are :
+There are a bunch of scripts in the bin directory, they deal with the varios prequisites of setting up an OCP cluster such as DNS provisioning and Docker config, they are :

 - ``% ./cloud_setup.sh``
     - this sets up users, projects, immges, flavours and the network in openstack
 - ``% ./base_server_setup.sh``
-    - this updates an configures  a RHEL instance so that it is ready to have OCP installed, and thsnapshots it.
-Tis is opional on ly do it the first time through these instructions, then save the image for later use.
+    - this updates an configures a RHEL instance so that it is ready to have OCP installed, and then snapshots it, creating an image for later use.
+    - This is opional, only do it the first time through these instructions, then save the image for later use.
 - ``% ./build_ocp_infra.sh``
     - this uses the snapshot image from above to build out as many servers as are required
 - ``% ./sync_keys.sh``
     - syncs ssh keys and config across all servers
 - ``% ./docker_config.sh``
-    - install, setups and configures docker storage
+    - installs docker, sets up and configures docker storage
 - ``% ./get_addresses.sh``
     - gets addresses of all servers in our openstack cloud and generates a hosts file for dnsmasq
     - copy the hosts output to ansible/roles/dnsmasq/files/etc/dnsmasq.hosts, then run setup_dnsmasq.sh